Seb-Lorek/bbvi/simulation/README.md

 ## Aims

-- Illustrate the effectiveness of the BBVI algorithm by establishing that the parameters converge in a mean-square fashion to their true values within a frequentist context, for Bayesian linear regression and Bayesian logistic regression
+- Illustrate the effectiveness of the BBVI algorithm by establishing that the posterior means are consistent, i.e. they converge to the true estimands, for Bayesian linear regression and Bayesian logistic regression
+- Furthermore compare convergence of BBVI and MCMC
-- Compare the posterior distributions of BBVI and MCMC
+- Compare the posterior distributions of BBVI and MCMC, over blocks of parameters
 - Assess the comparative accuracy of BBVI and MCMC in approximating the posterior distribution over a predefined time window/iterations.
 This analysis will focus on location-scale regression, incorporating additive linear predictors

 ## Data generating mechanism